2 - SQL with Node

 Retrieve data from a PostgreSQL database in a NodeJS application

-from the previous class to reinitialise your database with psql -d cyf_hotels -f cyf_hotels_exercise5.sql
+For the following, use the file from the previous class to reinitialise your database with psql -d cyf_hotels -f cyf_hotels_exercise5.sql

 .